tk-rusch/tk-rusch.github.io/_pages/about.md

 ---

-My name is T. Konstantin Rusch and I'm a postdoctoral researcher at **CSAIL, MIT** working with <a href="https://www.csail.mit.edu/person/daniela-rus">Daniela Rus</a>.
+My name is T. Konstantin Rusch and I'm a postdoctoral researcher at **CSAIL, MIT** advised by <a href="https://www.csail.mit.edu/person/daniela-rus">Daniela Rus</a>.
-Before that I finished a PhD in Machine Learning / Applied Mathematics at **ETH Zurich**, where I was lucky enough to get advised by <a href="https://camlab.ethz.ch/the-group/group-head.html">Siddhartha Mishra</a>.
+Before that I finished a PhD in Machine Learning / Applied Mathematics at **ETH Zurich**, advised by <a href="https://camlab.ethz.ch/the-group/group-head.html">Siddhartha Mishra</a>.
 Moreover, during my PhD studies I had a second affiliation at the EECS Department at **UC Berkeley**, advised by <a href="https://www.stat.berkeley.edu/~mmahoney/">Michael Mahoney</a>.

 <br>
+I am a computational applied mathematician focused on AI research.
+Much of my work takes inspirations from physics and neuroscience to develop novel state-of-the-art machine learning approaches.
-My main research interest is in combining physics with machine learning.
+My research is deeply grounded in computational science and statistics, providing rigorous mathematical insights.
-Thereby, I focus on **physics-inspired machine learning**, which can be described as leveraging structure from physical systems to construct novel machine learning methods with better inductive biases.
-Additionally, I work on combining methods from numerical analysis with machine learning to solve problems in computational science and engineering.
+My main application area is in robotics; one of my goals is to achieve physical intelligence, which requires the development of new models that allow robots to interact safely and efficiently with their environments.
 <br>
 <p><strong>Contact</strong>:  <span>tkrusch [at] mit.edu</span></p>
 <br>